tanfwong/rfsoc_notes/_sources/ch5/hls_intf.md

   of a DSP kernel so that the PS host can pass control commands to the kernel, and data can be exchanged between the kernel and the PS host, as well as with other kernels and externel hardware components.
-The discussions about the kernel interface in this section primarily pertains to VADD kernels.
+All discussions about the kernel interface in this section primarily pertain to VADD kernels.

 * The interface contains the following 2 elements:
   - a set of *data channels* for exchange of data between the kernel and external components, and a port protocol for each data channel to control the flow of data through that channel,
-  - a *control channel* and the accompanying b control lock protocol `ap_ctrl_chain` by which the PS host controls the execution of the kernel.
+  - a *control channel* and the accompanying block control protocol `ap_ctrl_chain` by which the PS host controls the execution of the kernel.

-* Vitis HLS automatically generates the following default hardware interface ports in the kernel to handle the flow of data and control information through the data and control channels:
+* Vitis HLS automatically generates the following default hardware interface ports (and the corresponding adapters) in the kernel to handle the flow of data and control information through the data and control channels:
   - a clock port `ap_clk`, a reset port `ap_rst_n`, and an interrupt port `interrupt`for kernel control,
   - an AXI4 Lite (`s_axilite`) interface, called `s_axi_control`, for